 You can use the table below for a quick comparison of where Carvana and CarMax get their cars, as well as what each company does with cars once it receives them.

 Where Does Carvana Get Its Cars?

 Carvana only sells used vehicles and does not receive any new cars directly from manufacturers, customer service representatives said.
 However, many auction vehicles do come directly from dealerships.
 Some are practically new, with very low mileage and no previous owners other than the dealer.
-A dealer may offer vehicles at auction for a variety of reasons.
-They may have been unable to sell the car due to local demand or a cosmetic feature like the color.
-Or, they may have replaced the car with a newer model.
+A dealer may offer vehicles at auction for a variety of reasons — they may have been unable to sell the car due to local demand or an undesirable cosmetic feature like the color.
+Or, they may have simply replaced the car with a newer model.

 Carvana provides a free CARFAX report for each vehicle listed on its website.
 These reports include information about the vehicle’s previous ownership.
-If you are looking for a dealership-owned or like-new car, you can sort your search results by lowest mileage and check the CARFAX report.
+If you are looking for a dealership-owned or like-new car, you can sort your search results starting with the lowest mileage and check the CARFAX report.